WSU’s Center for Entrepreneurship Celebrates 25 Years

-Center for Entrepreneurial Studies (CES) has been teaching students to think and act like entrepreneurs — skills they can use throughout a career, whether or not they work for a startup.
+Center for Entrepreneurship has been teaching students to think and act like entrepreneurs — skills they can use throughout a career, whether or not they work for a startup.

-“I see entrepreneurship education — especially the hands-on aspect — as the best way for students to develop their potential,” says Marie Mayes, CES director.
+“I see entrepreneurship education — especially the hands-on aspect — as the best way for students to develop their potential,” says Marie Mayes, Center for Entrepreneurship director.
 “It’s the spark that encourages them to step outside their comfort zones, take initiative, and deal with ambiguity.”

 Whether they’re pitching a hypothetical product in a business plan competition or working toward a venture launch, students are mastering skills that will benefit them wherever their career paths lead, she says.

 Creating a Legacy in Entrepreneurship